qzhang25/Exercise-2-/README.md

-Third, at service code directory, type "python finalresults (the word you want to search)"
+Third, at service code1 directory, type "python finalresults (the word you want to search)"